53-Technical-support-group/CarpetFlatAdditions/README.md

 ### Numerous Added Advancements ###

-SkyBlock advancements help guide progression, as well as serve to document the mod's changes to vanilla.
+FlatWorld advancements help guide progression, as well as serve to document the mod's changes to vanilla.

 With all features enabled, all vanilla advancements can be completed (although War Pigs is changed).